 Apache welcomes and encourages participation by everyone.
 We are committed to being a community that everyone feels good about joining.
 Although we may not be able to satisfy everyone, we will always work to treat everyone well.

-Though we welcome people fluent in all languages, Apache development is conducted in English.
+Though we welcome people fluent in all languages, Apache development takes place in English.

-Standards for behaviour in the Apache community are detailed in the Code of Conduct above.
-We expect participants in our community to meet these standards in all their interactions and to help others to do so as well.
+The Code of Conduct, above, details our standards for behaviour in the Apache community.
+We expect participants in our community to meet these standards in all their interactions and to help others to do so.

 or one of our volunteers:

-If the violation is in documentation or code, for example inappropriate pronoun usage or word choice within official documentation, we ask that people report these privately to the project in question at firstname.lastname@example.org, and, if they have sufficient ability within the project, to resolve or remove the concerning material, being mindful of the perspective of the person originally reporting the issue.
+If the violation is in documentation or code, for example inappropriate pronoun usage or word choice within official documentation, report these privately to the project in question at firstname.lastname@example.org, and, if you have sufficient ability within the project, resolve or remove the concerning material, being mindful of the perspective of the person originally reporting the issue.

 This Code defines empathy as "a vicarious participation in the emotions, ideas, or opinions of others; the ability to imagine oneself in the condition or predicament of another."
 Empathetic is the adjectival form of empathy.

-This statement thanks the following, on which it draws for content and inspiration:
+This statement draws on the following for content and inspiration: